DongzeHE/scpca-docs/docs/getting_started.md

 For `AnnData` objects, these same quality-control statistics are provided in the `obs` slot of the `AnnData` object as described in {ref}`Additional AnnData components for CITE-seq libraries (with ADT tags) <sce_file_contents: Additional AnnData components for CITE-seq libraries (with ADT tags)>`.

-We recommend filtering out these low-quality cells before proceeding with ADT normalization and downstream analyses.
+We recommend filtering out these low-quality cells before proceeding with downstream analyses.

 Here are some additional resources that can be used for working with ADT counts from CITE-seq experiments:
 - [Integrating with Protein Abundance, Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.15/OSCA.advanced/integrating-with-protein-abundance.html)